SyahrulNazri/sd-training/Readmedaytest.md

       - We took a preventive approach
         - Add a fake antenna diode next to every cell input after placement
         - Run the antenna checker (MAGIC) in the routed layout
-        - Ift he checker reports a vilation ont he cell input pin,replace fake diode cell by a real one.
+        - Ift he checker reports a violation on the cell input pin,replace fake diode cell by a real one.

        >![image](https://user-images.githubusercontent.com/118953939/212366895-e6a891c0-d232-421d-b11d-1738fdf70713.png)
          source :lecture's video